Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 >
 > This is also documented [here](http://www.beast2.org/2023/06/01/docmaker.html)

 The generated documentation should be for the version of BEAST2 that is installed and contain XML documentation for all packages that are installed.
 Note that while this documentation is extremely useful, it can still be very sparse for most components since most developers don't invest a lot of time in documentation.
+Most BEAST2 packages come with some example XML files and these can also be very useful for figuring out how to specify models that cannot be specified in BEAUti.
+You can locate the directory where a package (and its example XML files) is installed from BEAUti by navigating to **File > Set working dir** and selecting a package.
+If you then try to open a file BEAUti will open in the directory where that package is installed.

 ## Error messages not covered in this tutorial

 Many different issues can occur in **BEAST2**, and it is impossible to cover them all in this tutorial.
 However, one important thing to keep in mind is that **BEAST2** will always attempt to provide some information on the issue it has encountered.
 Thus it is critical to carefully read the error messages, as in all of the examples in this tutorial.
-While the error messages may not always be very insightful, there is usually enough information in there to solve most common issues.
+While the error messages may not always be very insightful, they usually contain enough information to solve most common issues.

 For the issues that cannot be easily debugged it is recommended to contact the package developers, or to make a post on [http://groups.google.com/group/beast-users](http://groups.google.com/group/beast-users).
 If it is a common issue it is likely that someone else has encountered it before you!